Large time behavior for the 3D Navier-Stokes with Navier boundary conditions: Introduction

-The standard no-slip boundary condition $u=0$ corresponds to formally setting $\alpha = \infty$ above.
-In this case, global-in-time existence of a weak Leray-Hopf solution, for initial data $u_0$ divergence-free, tangent to the boundary and square-integrable, is due to J. Leray, see \cite{L34a}.
-Additionally, the exponential decay of the solution in $L^2$ follows from the energy inequality, by using the Poincar\'e inequality.
-In the case $\alpha < \infty$ the literature contains no proof of existence or discussion of large time behavior, and the objective of the present work is to fill this gap.
 More precisely, let $L^2_{\sigma,\tang}(\Omega)$ be the space of square-integrable solenoidal vector fields on $\Omega$ which are tangent to $\partial \Omega$.
 We prove existence of a weak solution to $\eqref{NSwNBC}$, assuming that the initial velocity $u_0 \in L^2_{\sigma,\tang}(\Omega)$, and that $\alpha \in C^0(\partial\Omega)$ is a time-independent friction coefficient.
 The precise notion of weak solution is one of the issues that must be addressed, and will be discussed later.
 In addition, we establish exponential decay of the solution in energy norm in two scenarios: \begin{itemize} \item The friction coefficient $\alpha$ is {\it strictly positive}. \item The friction coefficient $\alpha$ is {\it non-negative} and the domain $\Omega$ is such that $\Ker(S) = \{0\}$, as an operator on $L^2_{\sigma,\tang}(\Omega)$. \end{itemize} Furthermore, if the friction coefficient vanishes identically, we prove that the weak solution decays exponentially to the projection of the initial data onto the kernel of the operator $S$.
 It is a well-known fact, which we prove for the sake of completeness, that $\Ker(S)$ consists of vector fields which generate a rigid rotation of the domain.